-Two basses undergoing intensive restoration, one an example from the early American “Prescott family,” the second a busetto corner instrument, over 200 years old
+Two basses undergoing intensive restoration: an early American example from the”Prescott family,” the second a busetto corner instrument, over 200 years old

-The second appears to be a twin to the Scott LaFaro busetto corner Prescott based on comparison of photographs (published in Bass Player Magazine in 2009) of the wood in the back of this instrument.
-Another twin was found in the string instrument museum of Mittenwald, Germany.
+The second instrument undergoing a lengthy restoration appears to be a twin to the Scott LaFaro busetto corner Prescott.
+A comparison of photographs published in Bass Player Magazine in 2009, shows th wood in the back of these two instruments match.
+Another twin to the bass in the Asetta workshop was found in the string instrument museum of Mittenwald, Germany.

 The top of the busetto cornered bass has been re-arched with a new bass bar and sound post patch completed.
 The lining must be redone, and then reassembly can begin after revisiting previous internal restoration of the rest of the bass.